 Linked Progress.
-S. 2773 would have required the Corps to establish milestones for the ecosystem restoration and navigation projects.
-It also would have required the Secretary of the Army to determine if the projects are being carried out at "comparable rates."
+H.R.
+2864 would have required the Corps to establish milestones for the ecosystem restoration and navigation projects.
+The language also would have required the Secretary of the Army to determine if the projects were being carried out at "comparable rates."
 If the projects were not moving toward completion at a comparable rate, annual funding would have been adjusted to promote comparable progress.
 The provision appeared to be an attempt to address concerns about ecosystem restoration investments being outpaced by navigation investments.

-Some environmental groups were willing to accept new locks if ecosystem restoration also was authorized and funded; they wanted investments in restoration and navigation linked.
-They feared that if the two were not linked, ecosystem restoration could have been authorized, but receive minimal appropriations.
-Navigation and agricultural interests expressed their dissatisfaction with wedding navigation and restoration progress; they considered navigation and ecosystem restoration investments as They did not want navigation construction slowed down due to separable. constrained federal appropriations for ecosystem restoration, in light of the multiple multi-billion dollar, large-scale restoration projects already underway or under development nationally.
-They also contended that linking may delay progress of lock construction, thus extending the environmental and traffic disturbances caused by construction.
+Similar provisions were included in legislation proposed in the 108th Congress.
+At that time, some environmental groups were willing to accept new locks if ecosystem restoration also was authorized and funded; they wanted investments in restoration and navigation linked.
+They feared that if the two were not linked, ecosystem restoration could have been authorized, but could receive minimal appropriations.
+Navigation and agricultural interests expressed their dissatisfaction with linking navigation and restoration progress; they consider navigation and ecosystem restoration investments as separable.
+They did not want navigation construction slowed due to constrained federal appropriations for ecosystem restoration, in light of the multiple multibillion dollar, large-scale restoration projects already underway or under development nationally.
+They also contended that linking might delay progress of lock construction, thus extending the environmental and traffic disturbances caused by construction.
 Linked progress ultimately is a policy decision of how Congress wants to direct its appropriations.